Fox Business: Outside the United States

 On April 20, 2009, the Canadian Radio-television and Telecommunications Commission approved Fox Business Network for distribution in Canada; it is currently available through Rogers Cable's 'Ignite TV' service.

 As of July 2011, the channel is carried on Sky Italia (a fellow News Corporation company at the time), its first European carriage deal.
 Fox Business HD was first broadcast in Israel by cable provider Hot in 2015, and it is also carried by Cellcom TV and Partner TV.

-In Australia, Sky News Business Channel (subsequently relaunched as Your Money in October 2018) have simulcast Fox Business Network during overnight hours since its launch in January 2008, until the channel was closed down in May 2019.
+In Australia, Sky News Business Channel (subsequently relaunched as Your Money in October 2018) simulcast Fox Business Network during overnight hours since its launch in January 2008, until the channel was closed down in May 2019.
 The channel was operated by Australian News Channel Pty Ltd, which was partly owned by Sky plc in the United Kingdom (a fellow 21st Century Fox company at the time) until December 2016, when News Corp Australia (a fellow Rupert Murdoch company) acquired the Australian broadcaster in its entirety.

+In Central America, the Dominican Republic and the Caribbean, Fox Business is carried by Central American, Dominican and Caribbean TV operators.
+In Costa Rica, Fox Business is available for streaming on the Fox News International mobile application and the channel is carried by Costa Rican TV operators.

+In Mexico, Fox Business is available for streaming on the Fox News International mobile application and the channel is carried by Mexican TV operators.

+In Spain, Fox Business is available for streaming on the Fox News International mobile application and the channel is carried by other Spanish TV operators.

 In the United Kingdom, Fox Business is available for streaming on the Fox News International mobile application.

 Dispute with Spectrum

-In 2018, Fox Business Network decided to Spectrum, to remove FBN and FNC.
-Both channels were removed from the Spectrum lineup on May 1, 2018.
-On May 10, 2018, both Fox Business Network and Fox News returned to Spectrum after a hiatus.
+In 2018, Fox Business Network decided to remove FBN and FNC from the Spectrum cable network, with both channels subsequently removed on May 1, 2018.
+However, both channels returned to Spectrum on May 10, 2018.